-However, low PE ratio should not be the only criteria for selecting a stock for buying.
-Investors should focus on finding a conservatively financed, fast growing company available at low PE ratio.
+However, a low PE ratio should not be the only criteria for selecting a stock for buying.
+Investors should focus on finding a conservatively financed, fast-growing company available at low PE ratio.
 The company should be a fundamentally strong company, which is yet to be recognized by the market.
 It has to meet all the criteria of the checklist for buying a stock.

 A Final Word of Caution

 An investor has to tread very carefully while investing in low PE stocks.
 As mentioned earlier, this is the segment where the entire junk of stock market is present.
-If an investor were too enamored by low PE as the only criteria, she may end up owning poor quality stocks that might lead to loss her entire capital.
+If an investor were too enamoured by low PE as the only criteria, she may end up owning poor quality stocks that might lead to losing her entire capital.

 However, if the investor applies all the criteria of financial, business & industry, management and valuation analysis on the shortlisted stocks and then selects the stock to buy, she would be able to find the winners.
 It is a treasure hunt!